ibitcy/react-stores/README.md

 #### useStore options

-This is legacy, please use an another useState overload.
+This is legacy, please use another useState overload.

 | Argument    | Type                                                                                     | Optional | Description                                                                                                                                                        |
 | ----------- | ---------------------------------------------------------------------------------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |